 The surgeon may stitch up your torn LCL or attach it to the bone where it tore.
 It depends on how you damaged your ligament.
 LCL surgery is an “open-knee procedure,” which means the surgeon can’t work through smaller arthroscopic cuts, as with some other types of knee surgery.

-Depending on how bad your injury was, your knee may heal within weeks, or it may be a matter of months.
+Depending on how bad your injury was, your knee may heal within weeks or months.

-Once you feel stronger and have no pain, your doctor can check so see if your knee has healed and is stable.
+Once you feel stronger and have no pain, your doctor can check to see if your knee has healed and is stable.
 After that, you should be able to get back to your regular activities, like playing sports.